yugabyte/yugabyte-db/docs/content/v1.3/sample-data/pgexercises.md

 - ["Work out the start times of bookings for tennis courts"](https://pgexercises.com/questions/joins/simplejoin2.html)
   - The `JOIN` does not return the correct row numbers.
 See [Yugabyte DB GitHub issue #1827](https://github.com/yugabyte/yugabyte-db/issues/1827).
 - ["Find telephone numbers with parentheses"](https://pgexercises.com/questions/string/reg.html)
-  - Yugabyte DB returns results with a sort order of strings different than in PostgreSQL due to [hash partitioning in YugaByte DB](../architecture/docdb/sharding/#hash-partitioning-tables).
+  - Yugabyte DB returns results with a sort order of strings different than in PostgreSQL due to [hash partitioning in Yugabyte DB](../architecture/docdb/sharding/#hash-partitioning-tables).
 - ["Update a row based on the contents of another row"](https://pgexercises.com/questions/updates/updatecalculated.html)
   - Yugabyte DB returns an error because using the `FROM` clause in `UPDATE` is not yet supported.
-See [YugaByte DB GitHub issue #738](https://github.com/yugabyte/yugabyte-db/issues/738).
+See [Yugabyte DB GitHub issue #738](https://github.com/yugabyte/yugabyte-db/issues/738).
 - ["Delete based on a subquery"](https://pgexercises.com/questions/updates/deletewh2.html)
   - Yugabyte DB returns an error.
-See [YugaByte DB GitHub issue #1828](https://github.com/yugabyte/yugabyte-db/issues/1828).
+See [Yugabyte DB GitHub issue #1828](https://github.com/yugabyte/yugabyte-db/issues/1828).